 Your doctor will observe you for a few minutes after you are finished, then release you to recover at home.
 It’s best to have a friend or family member drive you home, especially if you chose to take a mild sedative.

-On the day of your procedure, take it easy.
+On the day of your lumbar radiofrequency ablation Arizona patients should be taking it easy.
 No strenuous activity or work.
 You may experience pain from the procedure for up to three days.
 This is residual from the ablation but is usually mild.
 Use an ice pack and over-the-counter pain-relieving medications, as recommended by your doctor.